 3. Elections to positions will be staggered, with the president, vice-president and three of six director positions open for election in one year, and the treasurer and the other three director positions open for election on the alternate year.

 4. All persons elected to the Executive Board shall be subject to term limits.
 The President can serve two terms (to a maximum of 6 years), the Treasurer can serve three terms (to a maximum of 7 years), and the Vice-President and Directors can serve three terms (to a maximum of 6 years).
 No individual may serve on the Board following their maximum term of service for a minimum of two years.

 5. Annually, and at the discretion of the elected Officers and Directors, up to two additional Directors may be appointed to the Executive Board for a term of one year, or the portion of the year remaining, provided that these appointed Directors have skills that are not usually found amongst the membership.
 Appointed directors shall serve as ex-officio (non-voting) members of the Executive Board.

 6. Elected Officers and Directors shall select among themselves who will hold designated Directors’ portfolios for the Executive Board’s six Directors at the first Executive Board meeting of the year.
 In the event of an impasse, the President will make the final determination of assignments as required.
-The Directors’ portfolios consist of the following: Director of Member Services; Director of Heritage Advocacy; Director of Publications; Director of Public Outreach; Director of Chapter Services; Membership Director.
+The Directors’ portfolios consist of the following: Director of Member Services; Director of Heritage Advocacy; Director of Publications; Director of Public Outreach; Director of Chapter Services; Director of Education.